1998 NFC Championship Game: Player reactions

 After the game, Gary Anderson was described as "inconsolable".
 Although the Vikings still led by seven points at the time, his missed kick had a demoralizing effect on the team.
 ESPN contributor Ben Goessling noted "how swiftly it pulled the bottom out from under a team that had an air of inevitability about it to that point."
 Writing for the website Sporting News, Jeff Diamond, the Vikings' general manager at the time, observed that, "Our team played the rest of the game as if it was in shock that our automatic kicker had missed at the most critical time."
 Randle concurred, describing his reaction to the kick as, "I was standing there like someone just punched me in my stomach, and was like, 'Oh my God, oh my God.
 Brian Billick, the offensive coordinator of the 1998 Vikings, went as far as stating, "I'm not sure the city had ever rebounded from it."
 Cunningham concurred by claiming, "With that kick, it just seemed like the whole franchise went wide left."

 Carter openly wept in the locker room after the game and was affected so badly by the loss that he considered retirement.
 "Walking off that field and losing like that," Carter reflected, "I didn't even know if I wanted to play football anymore.
 Because I just, I felt like that I would never win after that."
 He went on to call the game, "The most devastating loss that I've ever been a part of."
-Both Carter and fellow Hall of Fame member Randle believed that the 1998 Vikings team was their best chance at winning a Super Bowl; neither player ever reached the Super Bowl in their careers.
+Both Carter and fellow Hall of Fame member Randle believed that the 1998 Vikings team was their best chance at winning a Super Bowl; neither player ever won the Super Bowl in their careers.

 Randle described the feeling after the game as, "It's like driving down a street and getting every green light for the next ten miles, and you're just cruising along, and it's just smooth.
 And all of a sudden, you're getting there, you're almost there, and all of a sudden, the fucking light turns red, and you get sideswiped."
 Randle further laments the loss due to the background of many of his teammates, whom he described as "misfits, guys who just got their second chance."
 Beyond Moss's legal troubles, Carter had been released by the Philadelphia Eagles early in his career for substance abuse issues, and Cunningham was released by the Eagles and remained unsigned to a team two seasons prior.
 Randle himself was considered undersized coming out of college and was not heavily pursued by NFL teams.